mcavs/ECML2024_Imbalanced_Rashomon_Paper/README.md

 ## Plots
 There are five plots `Figures 2-6` in the paper.
-You can used pre-saved experiments results in the files `data_rashomon.csv` and `data_VDisc.csv` if you do not have enough computation power to re-run the experiments.
+You can use pre-saved experiment results in the files `data_rashomon.csv` and `data_VDisc.csv` if you do not have enough computation power to re-run the experiments.

 ### Figure 2